codexog/otm-notes/README.md

 ## Dev

 For this part you will need to have clojure installed.
-See [Getting Started](https://clojure.org/guides/getting_started) for instructions on installing and getting started.
+See [GettingStarted](https://clojure.org/guides/getting_started) for instructions on installing and getting started.
 For more information on the command line tools see [Deps and CLI guide](https://clojure.org/reference/deps_and_cli).

 ### Run the project
-To run the project in the terminal
+To run the project in the terminal type

 ```shell
 clj -A:main <filename>